erpnet/ErpNet.FP/PROTOCOL.md

 * * **"discount-amount"**
 * * **"surcharge-percent"**
 * * **"surcharge-amount"**
+The item with type "discount-amount" and "surcharge-amount" can have the following fields set:
+* **"amount"** - the amount that will be substracted or added to the subtotal **Warning**: Check the value of "supportsSubTotalAmountModifiers" in your device info, to check whether your device supports subtotal modifiers by amount.

 ### "payments"
 This section contains the payment types and amounts for each payment.